-- 1. Conduct experiments involving different turbomachines - 2.
-To plot the various characteristics curves - 3.
+- 1. Conduct experiments involving different turbomachines - 2. calculate the output parameters of given turbomachines based on the input parameters - 3. plot the various characteristics curves - 4.
 Compare the results with available theoretical/experimental results and deduce the conclusion from it